caseytechschool-cts/AI-TimbarraTeacherPD/README.md

 > [!NOTE]
 > The `AI_classroom_activities` folder contains several PDF files.
 You can find a PDF version of the `Content.md` file over there.

+>[!IMPORTANT]
+> Appreciation is welcomed.
+If you find this repository useful please cite it by clicking on the `Cite this repository` dropdowns.